 Another reason to choose Claro as your prepaid sim card for Argentina.

-Best prepaid sim card in Argentina in 2022
+Best sim card for Argentina in 2023

 My experience buying a sim card in Argentina